The key to higher visibility and more online sales via social media is finding the best Instagram hashtags for YOUR skin care business.

 The upper limit of 500,000 means that the hashtag IS very popular, but you may have a fighting chance of floating on top of the recent posts for a bit.

-Any hashtag that we see in our research below that is outside of the ‘Sweet Spot’ (5k – 500k posts) is going to be INVISIBLE to us.
+Any hashtag that we see in our research below that is outside of the ‘Sweet Spot’ (5k – 500k posts) is going to be INVISIBLE to us, deal?

-With our target market and overall goals/brand experience in mind, we’re going to start brainstorming some categories and words (no hashtags yet!) that our customer avatar would be interested in and searching for on Instagram.
+With our target market, account goals, and brand experience in mind, we’re going to start brainstorming some categories and words (no hashtags yet!) that our customer avatar would be interested in and searching for on Instagram.

 On a piece of paper, create a table for your ideas – room to list several categories across the top and plenty of space for words/phrases underneath each one.

-In the examples below, I will be using the ‘New Crunchy Mommy’ as the target market for my all-natural skin care business.
+In the examples below, I will use the ‘New Crunchy Mommy’ as the target market for my all-natural skin care business.

 Write down all of the products that are in your skin care line: